 The following components and features represent key aspects of the Network:

-Before browsing on the SAFE Network, users need to create an account via the Authenticator application.
-The Authenticator enables users to securely authenticate themselves onto the SAFE Network, and protects network login credentials from apps.
-It also manages application authorisations - applications must be authorised by the user - to be able to connect to the SAFE Network, on behalf of the user.
+Before writing data to the Safe Network, users need to create an account via the Safe Authenticator daemon.
+The Authenticator daemon enables users to securely authenticate themselves onto the Safe Network, and protects network login credentials from apps.
+It also manages application authorisations - applications must be authorised by the user - to be able to connect to the Safe Network, on behalf of the user.
 The user can revoke the granted access at any time from the Authenticator.